Leaky Gut Syndrome – How to Restore Your Health From the Inside Out

 Understanding Intestinal Permeability, Inflammation, and the Root Causes of Chronic Symptoms

-In functional medicine, this pattern is common.
-When the gut barrier is compromised, immune activation and systemic inflammation can affect multiple organ systems—often far from the digestive tract itself.
+From a functional medicine perspective, this pattern is well recognized.
+When the intestinal barrier becomes compromised, larger food particles, microbial fragments, and toxins can cross into circulation, triggering immune activation and systemic inflammation.
+Over time, this dysregulation can strain multiple organ systems—often manifesting far from the digestive tract and long before gastrointestinal symptoms become obvious.

 What Is Leaky Gut Syndrome?

-Leaky gut syndrome occurs when the intestinal barrier loses its ability to selectively regulate what passes into the bloodstream.
-Under healthy conditions, the gut lining allows nutrients to be absorbed while keeping bacteria, toxins, and partially digested food particles contained within the digestive tract.
+Leaky gut syndrome—clinically described as increased intestinal permeability—occurs when the intestinal barrier loses its ability to precisely regulate what passes from the gut into the bloodstream.
+Under healthy conditions, the gut lining functions as a selective interface, allowing the absorption of nutrients while preventing bacteria, endotoxins, and incompletely digested food particles from entering circulation.

 Why Leaky Gut Causes Symptoms Throughout the Body